ardataskoparan123/DSA210---Project/README.md

   - Compute probabilities for individuals developing lung cancer based on their gene expression patterns.

-  - Evaluate the model’s performance using metrics such as AUC-ROC, precision, and recall.
+  - Evaluate the model’s performance using metrics such as AUC-ROC, precision and recall.

 I believe this additional analysis will help understand whether lifestyle factors combined with genomic data can provide early warnings for lung cancer risk.